AY2425S1-CS2103T-F14B-2/tp/docs/UserGuide.md

 <box type="important">

-**Caution:** If any of the fields in `courselist.json` are invalid, no courses will be loaded and the json file will be cleared.
+**Caution:** If any of the fields in `courselist.json` are invalid, no courses will be loaded and may result in data loss.
 </box>

 </panel>